hachyderm/community/community.hachyderm.io/content/en/docs/monetary-posts/_index.md

 ### Posting about Mutual Aid

-- You should include "This post is for `#MutualAid`" either at the beginning or end of your post.
+- You should include "`#MutualAid`" either at the beginning or end of your post.
 - Mutual aid post should still be appropriately marked with content warnings when applicable, but you can add mutual aid to the title to help with engagement.
 For example, if the need from the mutual aid is related to domestic abuse, you could use the `Mutual Aid: Domestic Abuse` content warning.

 ## Charity Fundraisers